CUBRID/cubrid-manual/en/sql/catalog.rst

 	AS
 	SELECT c.coll_id, c.coll_name,
 	CASE c.charset_id
-		WHEN 3 THEN 'ISO8859-1'
+		WHEN 3 THEN 'iso8859-1'
-		WHEN 5 THEN 'UTF-8'
+		WHEN 5 THEN 'utf-8'
-		WHEN 4 THEN 'KSC-EUC'
+		WHEN 4 THEN 'ksc-euc'
-		WHEN 0 THEN 'ASCII'
+		WHEN 0 THEN 'ascii'
-		WHEN 1 THEN 'RAW-BITS'
+		WHEN 1 THEN 'raw-bits'
-		WHEN 2 THEN 'RAW-BYTES'
+		WHEN 2 THEN 'raw-bytes'
 		WHEN -1 THEN 'NONE'
 	ELSE 'OTHER' END,
 	CASE c.built_in
-		WHEN 0 THEN 'NO'
+		WHEN 0 THEN 'No'
-		WHEN 1 THEN 'YES'
+		WHEN 1 THEN 'Yes'
 	ELSE 'ERROR' END,
 	CASE c.expansions
-		WHEN 0 THEN 'NO'
+		WHEN 0 THEN 'No'
-		WHEN 1 THEN 'YES'
+		WHEN 1 THEN 'Yes'
 	ELSE 'ERROR' END, c.contractions,
 	CASE c.uca_strength
-		WHEN 0 THEN 'NOT APPLICABLE'
+		WHEN 0 THEN 'Not applicable'
-		WHEN 1 THEN 'PRIMARY'
+		WHEN 1 THEN 'Primary'
-		WHEN 2 THEN 'SECONDARY'
+		WHEN 2 THEN 'Secondary'
-		WHEN 3 THEN 'TERTIARY'
+		WHEN 3 THEN 'Tertiary'
-		WHEN 4 THEN 'QUATERNARY'
+		WHEN 4 THEN 'Quaternary'
-		WHEN 5 THEN 'IDENTITY'
+		WHEN 5 THEN 'Identity'
-	ELSE 'UNKNOWN' END
+	ELSE 'Unknown' END
 	FROM _db_collation c ORDER BY c.coll_id;

 Catalog Class/Virtual Class Authorization